viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 We now calculate the needed acquisition time for V_P/V_N as follows:
 $$t_{ACQ} = 9 \times ( 100 + 140) \times 3 \times 10^{-12} = 6.5\mskip3muns$$

+TODO:
+This allows a sampling rate of 1 Msps because an ADCCLK frequency of 26 MHz and four ADCCLKs allowed for the acquisition, and we get 150 ns acquisition time, which is more than enough.